bestie/objective-ruby-style-guide/README.md

 based on objective fact and real benefits over more subjective reasons such as "I've always done it that way" or "I prefer the way that looks".

+The guide will not apply to declaritive DSL code.

 ## Goals

 ### Consistency